SimonWoodburyForget/mindustry-mods/README.md

-A list of mods, ordered by most recently committed.
-Each `★` 1 star.
+A list of mods, ordered by most recently committed. *Each `★` is 1 star.*

   - [Infinitodustry](https://github.com/ThatOneBepis/Infinitodustry) ![](images/infinitodustry-icon.png) by Bepis -- ★★★★★★★ -- A big crossover episode, mashup of many cultures.
 Name it how you want